Harish-2502/CCC-Team-72/README.md

 # COMP90024 Assignment 2

-This github contains the work of group 72's assignment 2 related information for COMP90024 course.
+This github contains the work of group 72's Assignment 2 related information for COMP90024 course.

 dummy commit